Vnet-as/postfwd-anti-geoip-spam-plugin/docs/README.md

 docker run \
     -v </absolute/path/to/anti-spam.conf>:/etc/postfwd/anti-spam.conf \
     -v </absolute/path/to/postfwd.cf>:/etc/postfwd/postfwd.cf \
-    lirt/postfwd-anti-geoip-spam-plugin
+    lirt/postfwd-anti-geoip-spam-plugin:latest
 ```

-This will run `postfwd2` with default arguments, reading postfwd rules file from your mounted volume file `postfwd.cf` and using anti-spam configuration from your file `anti-spam.conf`.
+This will run `postfwd2` or `postfwd3` with default arguments, reading postfwd rules file from your mounted volume file `postfwd.cf` and using anti-spam configuration from your file `anti-spam.conf`.

 ## Development and Prototyping with Docker